-- 1) All calls will be cancelled except the main floor car call. - 2) If the lift is travelling away from the main floor, the car will slow and stop at the next available landing, the doors will remain closed and following a short delay the lift will start to return to the main floor. - 3) If the lift is travelling towards the main floor, the lift will continue to the main floor without interruption. - 4) If the lift is at a landing with its doors open, the doors will close immediately and the lift will proceed to the main floor. - 5) Throughout the Fire Service Control sequence the "Fire Control" indicator will be illuminated, landing calls will remain inoperative and the Light Ray (or the heat sensitive door devices) will be disabled. - 6) Once at the main floor the fire fighting lift will park with its doors open and Phase 2 Fire Service operation will begin.
-Note: A non fire fighting lift will close its doors after a short delay to allow for the discharge of passengers and will not respond to any calls.
+- 1) All calls will be cancelled except the main floor car call. - 2) If the lift is travelling away from the main floor, the car will slow and stop at the next available landing, the gates will remain locked and following a short delay the lift will start to return to the main floor. - 3) If the lift is travelling towards the main floor, the lift will continue to the main floor without interruption. - 4) If the lift is at a landing with its doors open, the gate open warning will sound.
+When the gates are closed the lift will proceed to the main floor. - 5) Throughout the Fire Service Control sequence the "Fire Control" indicator will be illuminated and landing calls will remain inoperative. - 6) Once at the main floor the lift will park.